dstroud/dreamsequence/README.md

 # Dreamsequence

-Chord-based sequencer, arpeggiator, and harmonizer for Grid.
+Chord-based sequencer, arpeggiator, and harmonizer for Monome Norns+Grid.

 Required: Monome Norns (**v2.7.6 or later**) and Grid.

+Optional:
-Optional: **Crow** can be used to process incoming CV+triggers as well as to send sequences to CV gear or certain i2c gear (currently Just Friends and Disting EX). **MIDI** can be used to process incoming notes (from a sequencer or MIDI controller) as well as to send MIDI sequences to synths, samplers, DAWs, etc..
+- Crow can be used to process incoming CV+triggers as well as to send sequences to CV gear or certain i2c gear (currently Just Friends and Disting EX).
+- MIDI can be used to process incoming notes (from a sequencer or MIDI controller) as well as to send MIDI sequences to synths, samplers, DAWs, etc..

 # Overview

-As a self-taught musical tinkerer, I've often felt as if there is a barrier between me and my composition tools.
+As a self-taught musical tinkerer, I've often struggled with getting an idea out of my head and into a sequencer/DAW/instrument.
 My limited knowledge of theory and my amateur keyboard chops make for a rather laborious songwriting process.
-By the time I have composed something acceptable, I've iterated on and listened to it so much that it has long since worn its welcome.
+By the time I have composed something okay-sounding, I've iterated on and listened to it so much that it has long since worn its welcome.

 Wouldn't it be nice if there was a tool that offloaded some of the music-theory burden so we can focus on enjoying the process of composing?
-Dreamsequence aims to be just such a tool; it's a musical playground that employs some reasonable constraints to keep us from making too much of a mess of things.
-More importantly, it's a lot of fun to use and will make you feel like a musical genius.
+Dreamsequence aims to be just such a tool; it's a musical sketchpad that allows for rapid prototyping, improvisation, experimentation, and performance- without the risk of going too far off the rails.

-The core concept is one that I began exploring with my Teletype scripts Minim and Subsequence.
+The core concept is one that I began exploring with my Teletype scripts [Minim](https://github.com/dstroud/minim) and [Subsequence](https://github.com/dstroud/subsequence).
 Similar to those tools, *Dreamsequence works by first limiting the available chords to a given mode and key, then limiting the arpeggiator and harmonizer outputs to only notes in the active chord.
-In other works, you are free to poke wildly at Grid and there is a pretty good chance that the result will be musically coherent.*
+In other words, you are free to poke wildly at Grid and there is a pretty good chance that the result will be musically coherent.*

 Let's take a look at the core components of Dreamsequence: